What Is a Mobile App? | App Development Basics for Businesses

 What are native apps?
 Such apps are built for a single mobile operating system.
 That’s why they’re called native – they’re native to a particular platform or device.
 The majority of mobile apps today are built for systems like Android or iOS.
 To put it simply, you can’t install and use an Android app on iPhone, and vice versa.

 The most important drawback of native apps is their cost.
 To build, support, and maintain an app for Android and iOS you basically need two development teams.
-As you can imagine, this results in a much higher price tag on your mobile development project.
+As you can imagine, this may result in a higher price tag on the project.

 Moreover, developers don’t have that many APIs works with, except for the most popular features like geolocation.
 The performance will be linked to browser work and network connection as well.